bfintal/Counter-Up2/README.md

 [![Build Status](https://travis-ci.org/bfintal/Counter-Up2.svg?branch=master)](https://travis-ci.org/bfintal/Counter-Up2)

-Counter-Up is a lightweight module that counts up to a targeted number when the number becomes visible.
+Counter-Up is a lightweight module with zero dependencies that counts up to a targeted number when the number becomes visible.

 An improvement to https://github.com/bfintal/Counter-Up